The Balance Sheet and the Trading, Profit and Loss Account: Key Financial Statements

 • Liabilities: Obligations the business owes to external parties, categorized as:

 • Equity: The owner’s residual interest in the business, including retained earnings and contributed capital.
+It represents the net worth of the company.

 Purpose

 The balance sheet provides a snapshot of financial stability, liquidity, and solvency, helping stakeholders assess the business’s ability to meet its obligations and sustain operations.
+It allows creditors to gauge risk, investors to evaluate value, and management to track growth and efficiency in asset utilization.

 Example of a Balance Sheet